jesserem/offline-ld/README.md

 This file is used to evaluate the trained models, by either calling "eval_cql_qrdqn_all.py" or "eval_cql_sac_all.py".
 The arguments are explained in the code itself.

 ## Contact
-If you have any questions, please contact me at via [email](mailto:j.v.remmerden@tue.nl).
+If you have any questions or discover a bug, please contact me at via [email](mailto:j.v.remmerden@tue.nl).